HOW DOES A DRUG GET DEVELOPED?

 Link to Larimar

-Dr. Mark Payne who first described the possibility of frataxin replacement therapy via TAT-Frataxin, has been developing this exciting prospect for FA therapy.
-A recombinant fusion frataxin protein is partnered with a unique delivery system (a protein fragment called a Trans-Activator of Transcription or TAT) to get the frataxin protein to the mitochondria.
+Dr. Mark Payne, physician and researcher at Indiana University, first described the possibility of frataxin replacement therapy via TAT-Frataxin and has been developing this as a treatment for FA.
+A recombinant fusion frataxin protein with a Mitochondrial Targeting Sequence (MTS) is partnered with a cell-penetrating delivery system (a protein fragment called a Trans-Activator of Transcription or TAT) to get the frataxin protein into the cell and to the mitochondria.
 Dr. Payne has tested TAT-frataxin in FA mice and demonstrated proof of principle and compelling results.
 (See publication below).

-Dr. Payne’s approach increases the life span and weight of FA mice and improves their cardiac function.
+Dr. Payne demonstrated that TAT-frataxin increases the life span and weight of FA mice and improves their cardiac function.
 Dr. Payne formed a company, Chondrial Therapeutics, to further develop this approach and generate preclinical data.
 Chondrial is now Larimar Therapeutics.

 January 13, 2016: Chondrial Therapeutics announces that the company’s lead drug candidate for the treatment of Friedreich’s Ataxia (FA), TAT-Frataxin (TAT-FXN) has been accepted for further development by Therapeutics for Rare and Neglected Diseases (TRND) program researchers at the National Center for Advancing Translational Sciences (NCATS), part of the National Institutes of Health.
 This support from the TRND program provides Chondrial with access to additional expertise and resources to complete IND-enabling studies and advance the program to Phase 1 human studies.